The News-Review: Lotus Media

 In September 2015, the paper was purchased from Swift by Patrick Markham and his company, Lotus Media Group.
 Markham is the president of Brooke Communications, owner of five Roseburg radio stations.
+In January 2024, a ransomware attack targeting Lotus Media Group resulted in the newspaper's staff getting locked out of email and other software programs used to produce the paper.
+In October 2024, the newspaper switched from carrier to postal delivery.
+In July 2025, the News-Review decreased it's print schedule from five to one day a week.